mindscan-de/BrightFlux/README.md

 * [DFCORE] Support original Index
   * [DFCORE] copy the original index in a derived data frame
 * [DFCORE] Improve support of "__org_idx" and "__idx", when doing select statements (added to the default copied columns)
-* [DFCORE] reindex "__idx" row on data frame filtering and data frame column selection (happens automatically when frame is selected without this row)
+* [DFCORE] reindex "__idx" row on data frame filtering and data frame column selection (happens automatically when frame is selected without this "__idx" row)

 Startup and EarlyPersistence
-* Implement an Early Persistence module, which can then be used to start the other components (used for initial configurations)
+* Implement an Early Persistence module, which can then be used to start/configure other components (used for initial configurations)

-UI/UX
-* Configuration System
-  * provide PreferenceStore
-  * provide at least all the load operations for the preferences (Load is much more important than UI based editing / editing can still done by hand if important)

 ### Later

 Log-Analysis-Case-File / introduce evidence collector